BigDataRepublic/dagster-x-duckdb-hackathon/README.md

 The data assets as described, however, are not fully implemented yet.
 That's where you come in.
 By completing the following assignments, we will bring together the recommondation pipeline one step at a time.
 We will start off with a quick introduction to Dagster's most important features.

+Please note, if you ever get stuck, please reach out or check the final solution branch `hackathon-final` for inspiration.

 ### :seedling: Task 1: Create your first asset

 _Create a new asset from a CSV about potential holiday destinations._